-Nexteer encourages suppliers to seek environmental training and strongly recommends registration to the current versions of ISO14001.
+Nexteer encourages suppliers to seek environmental training and strongly recommends registration to the current versions of ISO14001 through an accredited third-party registrar.
 Nexteer is committed to environmental responsibility.
-We strive for economical use of raw materials, energy, water and other goods; we fully consider the life cycle of our products and strive for continuous improvement.
+We strive for economical use of raw materials, energy, water, and other goods; we fully consider the life cycle of our products and strive for continuous improvement.
 We therefore expect our suppliers to pursue environmental responsibility throughout the supply chain to reduce the life-cycle environmental footprint of products.
 All products manufactured, and the applied materials and substances used in the process are expected to meet environmental standards for design, development, distribution, use, disposal, or recycling.
-Such items include but are not limited to: reducing energy consumption, reducing emissions, reducing water usage, increasing use of renewable energy, appropriate waste management, environmental testing, training of employees and sub-contractors, and regulatory requirements.
+Such items include but are not limited to reducing energy consumption, reducing emissions, reducing water usage, increasing use of renewable energy, appropriate waste management, environmental testing, training of employees and sub-contractors, and regulatory requirements.
+We require our suppliers to improve environmental performance and set targets that are measurable through performance leading indicators.
 Suppliers are to communicate to their employees an Environmental Policy Statement reflecting their commitment.
-Suppliers shall, upon request, provide evidence of adherence to these requirements including any government environmental regulatory requirement (e.g. audit or testing results).
+Suppliers shall, upon request, provide evidence of adherence to these requirements including any government environmental regulatory requirement (i.e., audit or testing results).